irfanmaulana11/irfanmaulana11.github.io/README.md

 # M. Irfan Maulana

-Hello :wave: !
-I'm a backend engineer with experience in Golang, .NET, PHP (Laravel).
+Hello! 👋 I'm a backend engineer with experience in Golang, .NET, PHP (Laravel).
 This repository serves as a portfolio to showcase my projects and professional experience.
-Feel free to explore and reach out if you have any questions or collaboration ideas :sweat_smile::metal:.
+Feel free to explore and reach out if you have any questions or collaboration ideas 😅🤘.

 ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)
 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=for-the-badge&logo=laravel&logoColor=white)